 - Click Create to create the email.
-If you have selected "Draft in FYI" it displays in the editor, or if you have selected "Draft in Outlook" it is added to the FYI - Drafts folder in your Outlook and you can then send the email in the usual way.
+If you have selected "Draft in FYI" it displays in the editor, or if you have selected "Draft in Outlook" it is added to the FYI - Drafts folder in your Outlook.

 Sharing the OneDrive Folder with Additional Users at a Later Time

 You can select additional email addresses at a later time in the same way if additional people need access to the client's folder.
-The could be any of the contacts for the client that show in the drop-list or to a other users who need access and the selected user is set as the recipient of the email that is sent.
+They could be any of the contacts for the client that show in the drop-list, or any other users who need access, and the selected user is set as the recipient of the email that is sent.

 Sharing the OneDrive Folder with a User who is not the Client or a Client Contact

 You can also share the folder with any other user(s) who need access to it.
-This could be for example, to a family member or to a bookkeeper not otherwise held as a contact for the client.
+This could be for example, to a family member or to a bookkeeper who is not held in FYI as a contact for the client.

 - In the Sharing Settings, click Give user access.